tylsch/project-rune/harmonia/README.md

 - Upgraded library dependencies and plugins to the latest versions
 - Uses Red Panda instead of Apache Kafka for message broker
 - Defines a separate database schema for Akka Persistence tables
+- Leverages TestContainers for integration test alongside a custom NodeFixture test package for Akka Cluster testing
 - Project structure inspired by Clean Architecture pattern

 ## Running Integration Tests